 Criminal mischief is prohibited, for example, defacement of the interior of the Library, including but not limited to walls, furniture, windows, defacement of the exterior of the Library including but not limited to walls, windows, plantings and shrubs and surrounding property.
 (Florida Statute 806.13)

-All library materials must be checked out at the Circulation Desk.
+All library materials must be checked out at a designated public service desk or a self-service kiosk.
 Theft, defacement and mutilation of library materials are criminal offenses.
 (Florida Statute 806.13)

 Materials must be kept clean and in good condition.
 Replacement charges are assessed for damaged library materials.